 This way, you will be able to interact with the person out of your professional boundaries.
-This will work in your favour because when the time comes to make the buying decision, the potential customer will think of you.
+This will work in your favor because when the time comes to make the buying decision, the potential customer will think of you.

 However, you must be genuine.
 If you are faking it, you won’t be able to tread too far.

 Salespeople should build long-term relationships with potential customers.

 Talk to them and understand what their interests are, follow what they are posting on social media so that you can get topics to start a conversation.

 It is quite natural for individuals to feel better when connecting to those who have things in common with them.
 You can find common ground by talking about the customer’s native/hometown, schooling, University, pets, job, interests, and hobbies.

 Make sure you don’t choose a topic that can’t build your relationship ahead.